diegoenriquegalindo/crm/README.md

 customer information specefic to each user in a company.
 This application is written using Django and Ember.
 ## Dependecies
-It requires python, django and bower.
+It requires python and bower.
 ## Installation
-Once the repository is cloned:
+Once the repository is cloned: virtual env source env/bin/activate pip install -r requirements.txt bower install python manage.py collectstatic

-"bower install" will use bower.json to download ember, jquery and bootstrap.
-"python manage.py collectstatic" will collect all necessary files in the static directory.
-"python manage.py runserver" to run the demo.
+python manage.py runserver // ro run the demo